-Photographers will find it easier to take good photographs on the darker colored sands because there is less contrast with the subject than on bright white beaches.
-Brown and gray sands do not produce as much glare from the sun so they are easier on the eyes too.
+Photographers will find it easier to take good photographs on the darker colored sands, because there's less contrast with the subject than on bright white beaches.
+Brown and gray sands don't produce as much glare from the sun, so they're easier on the eyes, too.

 The first time you see it you'll say “wow!”
 It really does look orange.
 Ormond Beach and Daytona Beach have sand that here and there in patches looks quite orange.
 It isn't the sand that is orange but the coquina shell fragments that have absorbed the rusty color of iron oxide.